mvgorcum/Sessile.drop.analysis/README.md

 * The non-gui script calculates the speed in pixels/frame, and the volume in pixels^3, so be sure to convert it.

 ## Contributing
-Feel free to send pull requests, critique my aweful code or point out any issues.
+Feel free to send pull requests, critique my awful code or point out any issues.

 ## License
 This project is licensed under the GPLv3 license - see the [LICENSE](https://github.com/mvgorcum/Sessile.drop.analysis/blob/master/LICENSE) file for details